 Your lady is in for a rough stretch of boredom.
 Sure, right now you might be thinking “I’d love it if someone told me to lie down and watch TV for a month” and yes, even now it seems appealing to me.
 However the reality of it is that most of us would only be able to handle a few days of it without going completely batshit insane.
 So here are some of the things I did to help my wife stay mentally connected.

-Date Nights- She can’t go out, but that doesn’t mean you cant.
+She can’t go out, but that doesn’t mean you cant.
 Surprise her with a date every now and then.
 Dress up, light some candles in the room, use the fancy china you registered for that remains unopened in your closet somewhere (seriously, why do all marrying couples think they’re going to have so many dinner parties??).
+If you want to add an extra fun in the bedroom, surprise her with this lush bluetooth vibrator.
 Get her favorite food, send an invite, create atmosphere.
 I even got a fancy restaurant close to the hospital to let me take silverware, linens and plates to the hospital for the night!
 I wrote extensively about date nights here (Valentine’s Date Night).
 All of those same rules apply even if it’s not Valentine’s Day.

-Entertainment: Regular TV is going to get old and it’s going to get old quickly.
+Regular TV is going to get old and it’s going to get old quickly.
 Consider investing the money in a device that’ll bring Netflix into her room.
+TV beds will keep wives on bed rest entertained.
 We get it through our Wii and also have a Hulu account.
 You should also get both.
 She’ll be able to watch movies and all the shows she could ever want.
 Attempt to be into re-runs of Gilmore Girls so you can have something to watch together.
 Make frequent trips to your library to get books for her on all different subjects.
 Maybe even a few cookbooks.
 She can find a meal she wants and you can cook it for a date night.
 When it’s all over with, you might even have a few meals under your belt that you can easily knock out.

 Make sure she knows about this website: http://www.sidelines.org .
 My wife was on here constantly.
 It’s an online support community/ social network for women who are on bed rest or who have high-risk pregnancies.
 It really helped her immensely to know that she wasn’t alone in what she was going through and what she was feeling.